 As with any business decision, it’s important to look for signs of underlying strengths and weaknesses and use analysis based on real data as opposed to what you see in the regular news about commodity prices or the apparent state of the trading markets.

-Spotting a genuine long-term trend requires the application of both science and instinct: a “gut feeling” based on knowledge and experience and backed up by rigorous analysis and a consistent strategy.
+Spotting a genuine long-term trend in trading markets requires the application of both science and instinct: a “gut feeling” based on knowledge and experience and backed up by rigorous analysis and a consistent strategy.
 Traders use charts to define trends as bullish- going up- or bearish- going down.
 Ideally you want to spot a trend ahead of everyone else, and jump on it.
 A trend’s use is to predict future prices if the trend continues.
 It is never a failsafe system though, and as always there are no guarantees.

 The shape of things to come